 There's a lot of hand-waving "may or may not" and "potential for" in this section.
 In large projects ORMs are good enough for roughly 80-90% of use cases but in 10-20% of a project's database interactions there can be major performance improvements by having a knowledgeable database administrator write tuned SQL statements to replace the ORM's generated SQL code.

 The code for working with an application's data has to live somewhere.
 Before ORMs were common, database stored procedures were used to encapsulate the database logic.
 With an ORM, the data manipulation code instead lives within the application's Python codebase.
 The addition of data handling logic in the codebase generally isn't an issue with a sound application design, but it does increase the total amount of Python code instead of splitting code between the application and the database stored procedures.

 There are numerous ORM implementations written in Python, including

 There are other ORMs, such as Canonical's Storm, but most of them do not appear to currently be under active development.
 Learn more about the major active ORMs below.

 Django's ORM works well for simple and medium-complexity database operations.
 However, there are often complaints that the ORM makes complex queries much more complicated than writing straight SQL or using SQLAlchemy.

 It is technically possible to drop down to SQL but it ties the queries to a specific database implementation.
 The ORM is coupled closely with Django so replacing the default ORM with SQLAlchemy is currently a hack workaround.
-Note though that some of the Django core committers believe it is only a matter of time before the default ORM is replaced with SQLAlchemy.
-It will be a large effort to get that working though so it's likely to come in Django 1.9 or later.
+Note though it is possible that swappable ORM backends will be possible in the future as it is now possible to change the template engine for rendering output in Django.